blynkkk/blynkkk.github.io/Roadmap.md

 - Phone sensors widgets (GPS, accelerometer);
 - IP camera support;
 - Home screen widget (to avoid opening App when you need only 1 button click);
+- Haptic feedback (vibration) when touching widgets
+- Visual cleanup (more streamlined and consistent design)